Mortal/csaudk-submitj/tasks/median/README.md

 You must implement the methods `add` and `median` in `Median`, and you are allowed to add your own private fields to the class.

+**Input constraints:**

+  * Number of insertions is at most 500000
+  * All numbers added are distinct (that is, the same number is not added multiple times to the data structure)
+  * Each number is an integer between 1 and 1000000000

 **Scoring:**

   * 1 point for correct algorithm